Dividend Growth Drives A 10% Yield From Lowell Miller's Closed-End Fund

 Summary

 HIE may be the one closed-end fund most aligned with the investing strategies that characterize dividend growth investing.
-The standard DGI strategies of buying quality companies with growing dividends at good valuations are enhanced here with income generated from option writing and moderate leverage which drives the yield to over 10%.
+The standard DGI strategies of buying quality companies with growing dividends at good valuations are enhanced here with income generated from option writing and moderate leverage, which drives the yield to over 10%.

 Management has a long and distinguished history in income and value investing.
 Equity income is their primary focus, which distinguishes them from the sponsors of many other equity closed-end funds.

 When I first discussed HIE, I told you it was a bargain.
 The move to premium valuation makes HIE much less of a bargain opportunity for a new buyer at this time.
-But one might argue that in the current yield-starve environment, a modest premium is the cost of its double-digit yields.
+But one might argue that in the current yield-starved environment, a modest premium is the cost of its double-digit yields.
 The fund has been priced at a premium since April with only one dip to near-par pricing.

 Events that are likely to push back on the current premium would be a continued underperformance, a decline in value stocks as the fund tends to track with value, or a new upheaval in the energy sector.

 I would be interested in adding to my positions in HIE if the current downward move in the premium continues to perhaps below -2 to -2.5%.
-The fund provides good exposure to multiple high-income sectors, particularly in MLPs which should be due for a recovery.
+The fund provides good exposure to multiple high-income sectors, particularly in MLPs, which should be due for a recovery.
 Its more diverse portfolio and less aggressive income target can make it more attractive than the wholly midstream MLP ETF from InfraCap (AMZA) (see my recent discussion of AMZA here) which has twice the yield and a similar price trajectory but which many consider (wrongly in my view) as having an unsustainably high dividend yield.

 One might also consider taking advantage of the large swing from discount to premium and taking profits by selling the fund.
 I have no intention of doing that at this time.
 First, there is the compelling distribution yield and second, I think there is more upside ahead for the fund.